CedricAllain/dripp/README.md

 python eval_somato.py
 ```

-> When run in parallel with 40 CPU, takes approximately
+> When run in parallel with 40 CPU, takes approximately 16 minutes(including 8 minutes for the CDL).